UBICenter/child-allowance/jb/research.md

 ### Food security and nutrition

-There is also some evidence that household and child nutrition improve on the receipt of a cash transfer.
-Households that received a cash transfer tended to spend significantly more money on consuming food and these households tended to benefit from greater diversity in their diet.
+There is also some evidence that cash transfers improve nutrition of children and other household members.
+Households that received a cash transfer tended to spend significantly more money on food, and these households tended to benefit from greater diversity in their diet.
 There is some weak evidence of improvements in household food security and an increase in the number of meals eaten each day by children.

 The change in food consumption as a percentage of the total transfer was high across most interventions.
-For example, a 2018 World Bank Meta-analysis found that the cash transfer elasticity of food consumption was high across Zambia's CGP (110%\*\*) Malawi SCTP (148%\*\*) and the Kenya CT-OVC (60%\*\*) {cite}`World_Bank_meta` .
-On the other hand, some transfers, and most often smaller or irregular transfers, such as the Ghana LEAP and Lesotho CGP, had no impact on food consumption {cite}`Ghana_final` {cite}`Lesotho_CGP` .
+For example, a 2018 World Bank meta-analysis found that the cash transfer elasticity of food consumption was high across Zambia's CGP (110%\*\*), Malawi's SCTP (148%\*\*), and Kenya's CT-OVC (60%\*\*) {cite}`World_Bank_meta`.
+On the other hand, some transfers---most often smaller or irregular transfers, such as the Ghana LEAP and Lesotho CGP---had no impact on food consumption {cite}`Ghana_final` {cite}`Lesotho_CGP`.
 Across all of the meta-analysis subjects, for each dollar transferred, average household food consumption increased by 36 cents\*\* {cite}`World_Bank_meta` .

 This increase in household food consumption is reflected in more concrete measures of nutritional outcomes for recipient households.
-The number of meals eaten per day unilaterally increased across the programs that measured it: 0.09\*\*\* in the Ghana LEAP and 0.29\*\* in the Malawi SCTP {cite}`Ghana_final` {cite}`Malawi_SCTP_final` .
-Similarly, the proportion of people consuming more than one meal per day increased 11\*\* percentage points in the Zambia MCTG and the majority of programs reported improvements in indices of food securty {cite}`Zambia_MCTG_final` .
+The number of meals eaten per day unilaterally increased across the programs that measured it:
+0.09\*\*\* in the Ghana LEAP and 0.29\*\* in the Malawi SCTP {cite}`Ghana_final` {cite}`Malawi_SCTP_final`.
+Similarly, the proportion of people consuming more than one meal per day increased 11\*\* percentage points in the Zambia MCTG and the majority of programs reported improvements in indices of food securty {cite}`Zambia_MCTG_final`.

 However, the evidence on other measures of food security is less clear.
-For example, dietary diversity improved in the Ghana LEAP\*\*\* and Malawi SCTP\*\*\*, while null effects were found in the Kenya CT-OVC {cite}`Ghana_final` {cite}`Malawi_SCTP_final` {cite}`CT_OVC` .
+For example, dietary diversity improved in the Ghana LEAP\*\*\* and Malawi SCTP\*\*\*, while null effects were found in the Kenya CT-OVC {cite}`Ghana_final` {cite}`Malawi_SCTP_final` {cite}`CT_OVC`.
 Looking specifically at child outcomes, there is mixed evidence on whether transfers reduced the the number of meals that children are forced to skip as a result of economic pressures.
 The Uganda GiveDirectly program found that the proportion of children skipping meals fell 19.3 pp\*\*\* but the Lesotho CGP found no effect on the same metric {cite}`Uganda_GD_final` {cite}`Lesotho_CGP` .

 ### Nutrition long-term impacts